Malware on the Mac – Viruses, Spyware, Worms, and Other Digital Nasties Are Coming to the Mac

-We hope we haven’t alarmed you — that isn’t our intent (to the contrary, we hate the way the manufacturers of security products stoke the coals of users’ technological fears).
-But we feel we wouldn’t be doing our job if we didn’t let you know what was out there.
-We feel sure Mac users will never have anything approaching the depth and variety of malware problems that Windows users malware problems.
-But at the same time, it’s unlikely that Mac users will be able to live without anti-malware software indefinitely.
+We hope we haven’t alarmed you — that isn’t our intent (to the contrary, we hate how the manufacturers of security products stoke the coals of users’ technological fears).
+But we wouldn’t be doing our job if we didn’t let you know what was out there.
+We feel sure Mac users will never have anything approaching the depth and variety of malware problems that Windows users have.
+But simultaneously, it’s unlikely that Mac users can live without anti-malware software indefinitely.

-If you have a Mac and think you want to start running security software, there are a few titles to choose from, and we don’t endorse any one of them (at least not yet).
+If you have a Mac and want to start running security software, there are a few titles to choose from, and we don’t endorse any of them (at least not yet).
 With that said, Intego VirusBarrier is the leader in the space; it’s been around for quite a while, is reasonably well received, and the company is exclusively focused on Macs.
 Some of the big guns from the PC world — Norton, McAfee, and Sophos — have also re-entered the Mac fray after dropping out for a bit.
-Finally, ClamXav is free and performs basic scanning with quarantining infected files, though no actual file repair or virus removal.
+Finally, ClamXav is free and performs basic scanning, quarantining infected files without actual file repair or virus removal.

 A final word of warning to users who run Parallels Desktop or VMWare Fusion to run PC software on their Macs: you’re just as vulnerable as you would be on a real PC, and even your Mac files are weak if you make use of shared folders to access the “Mac side” from within the PC.
 It will help if you run anti-virus software on your virtual machine.